menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

     .. image:: ../../images/add-service-authserve-newagent.png
          :width: 100%

 4. Enter the necessary details for the service and click :guilabel:`Next`.
-The :guilabel:`Properties` tab displays a sidebar with context-sensitive help specific to the type of service you select.
+The :guilabel:`Properties` step displays a sidebar with context-sensitive help specific to the type of service you select.
   * **Cloud services**: Each service type has its set of credentials in addition to the optional service name.
 For more details on adding cloud services, see :ref:`cloud`.

   * **On-premises services**: